 What Do Locksmith or Safe Repairer Do?

-Example of Locksmith or Safe Repairer Job Repair and open locks; make keys; change locks and safe combinations; and install and repair safes.
+Locksmith or Safe Repairer Example Repair and open locks; make keys; change locks and safe combinations; and install and repair safes.

-A Day in the Life of a Locksmith or Safe Repairer
+List of Locksmith or Safe Repairer Job Duties

 - Keep records of company locks and keys.